The Bus Rapid Transit Investment Problem: Solution Method and Theoretical Analysis

 \subsection{Complexity Analysis of the Single-Objective Problem}

 While we showed in the previous sections that \SOCtwo{\Linear}{$Z=\infty$} with a special structure and \BRTtwo{$\star$}{$Z=k$} for small values of $k$ can be solved in polynomial time, the time needed to solve the single-objective subproblems \BRT{$\star$}{$Z=\infty$} has a large impact on the running time of \Cref{alg:brt-non-dominated}{} in other cases.
-In this section, we show that the single-objective \BRTproblem{} is related to the well-known knapsack problem and hence NP-hard in general, see \Cref{prop:BRT-Linear-NP} and \Cref{prop:BRT-MinImprov-NP}.
+In this section, based on the complexity analysis in \cite{Hoogervorst2022}, we show that the single-objective \BRTproblem{} is related to the well-known knapsack problem and hence NP-hard in general, see \Cref{prop:BRT-Linear-NP} and \Cref{prop:BRT-MinImprov-NP}.
 However, we also identify polynomially solvable cases in \Cref{prop:BRTLinear-poly} and \Cref{prop:BRTMinImprov-poly}.

 \begin{theorem} \BRT{\Linear}{$Z\geq 1$} is NP-hard, even if $Z=\infty$, $\vert M \vert =1$ and $u_e = 1$ for all $e \in E$. \end{theorem} \begin{proof} For the sake of simplicity, we call the decision version of a problem like its optimization version.
 Given a solution to \BRT{\Linear}{$Z\geq 1$}, we can check in polynomial time whether the budget constraints and the \ConConstr{} are satisfied and a certain value in the objective function is reached.